 The modality may be different every time but the list of aims is usually brief – greater team creativity, a strengthening of the organisation’s “innovation muscles” and efficient explanation why these things are vital.
 Actual delivery may be by means of a development programme or an event, publications or a long term consulting engagement, multimedia production or an artistic intervention… There are many ways to build and promote creativity and innovation, sustainably.

-For example, for the Danish industrial engineering company Danfoss, my team and I have consulted on the creation of the series of conferences, interviews and gatherings known as #ETTalks.
+For example, for the Danish industrial engineering company Danfoss, I have consulted on the creation and execution of a series of conferences, interviews and gatherings known as #ETTalks.
 The unifying factor has been to keep building a community of people building a sustainable future, and nourish that community with knowledge and inspiration.
 My job was to help some incredible people harness their ideas in preparation for the talk, and to serve as the host of the gatherings and interviews.
 So far, we have created gatherings in Warsaw, Kyiv and Nantes.

 Much of my work centres around various types of public-facing communication.
 This may be live or on-location interview formats and event hosting, as above, or more intimate studio gatherings where I am always grateful for opportunities to talk to truly incredible people about their work and achievements.
-Our Create to Sustain Live! interviews are one such example.
-With the Boma Global team we are curating an ongoing series of talks, featuring people from the interface of business, art and sustainability.
+The Create to Sustain Live! interviews were one such example.
+With the Boma Global team we curated an ongoing series of talks, featuring people from the interface of business, art and sustainability.

 Making sense of today’s business challenges requires a healthy dose of creativity and clear team communication.
 Over the years I have had the privilege of assisting executive teams at major corporations, dynamic startups and leading educational institutions explore their collective and individual creativity and foster their communication skills.
 This work can take the form of team workshops or individual sessions and the programmes are always custom tailored to the client’s industry, context and needs.

 You can’t ignore the written word.
 Paradoxically, and perhaps somewhat strangely for someone steeped in visual communication from photography to graphic design, film and multimedia, I would be the first to argue that clear, precise written communication is now as important as ever, if not more so.
-Words are my friends, and I lean on them regularly – be it in written pieces or as parts of other assignments and commissions.
-I try to be pithy, though admit to going for the fullest explanation if at all possible.
-From book length to a series of articles – yes, I’ve done them all.
+Words are my friends, they have been my intimate companions for a long time and I lean on them regularly – be it in stand-alone written pieces or as parts of other assignments and commissions.
+I try to be pithy, though admit to going for the fullest explanation if at all possible – from book length to a series of articles.